Mani, “Stoneridge, gee, they have a golf course here, wonder why he joins a club across town?”

 Two double shot cappuccinos, they kill time walking through Fry’s supermarket.
 Pick up bourbon and red wine, red pepper hummus and crackers, at the deli they get a half dozen chicken fingers and coleslaw for later.

 “Let’s drop it off at the hotel, we’re gonna need to try Snyder tonight, the tracker will ding us when he’s on the move.”

 At the hotel, Mani sticks the booze, wine and deli stuff in the refrigerator.
 They take a walk around the vicinity of the hotel to stretch, then back to the room.
 Ellen clicks on CNN, they hang out and watch the endless political wrangling and Middle East turmoil that plays like a loop on every news outlet in America.

 Ellen, “Christ, I’m glad we’re not political.
-I’d have to start killing politicians, my jihad against stupidity.”
+I’d have to start killing politicians, my jihad against stupidity and blatant corruption.”

 Mani’s phone dings, Elvis is on the move.